• Skip to primary navigation

 Platypus GravityWorks Water Filter System Review

 The Platypus GravityWorks is a gravity-powered water filtration system designed for painless water filtration for individuals or groups.
 The inline filter connects via plastic tubing between two bags – a clean bag and a dirty bag.
-These bags come in three sizes, 2L, 4L, and 6L.
+These bags come in three sizes: 2L, 4L, and 6L.

 You fill one bag (the dirty bag), attach the hoses, filter, and clean bag, and then hang the bag (or otherwise elevate it) and wait for gravity to do the work.
-It’s more complex than some other water filters available but certainly doesn’t take much to understand.
+It’s more complex than other water filters available, but it certainly doesn’t take much to understand.
 If you still don’t have a great mental image of what’s going on, it’s this: dirty water in one bag travels out via hose, through the filter, and enters the second bag as clean water.
 Make sense?
 I hope so.

 Here’s everything you need to know about the Platypus GravityWorks Water Filter System and whether it’s worth bringing along on your next outdoor adventure.